huiwenzh/scVar/README.md

 # scVar
-A wrapper method to measure cell-to-cell variability in scRNA-seq data Each method/metric follows the vignette or paper description.
+A wrapper method to measure cell-to-cell variability in scRNA-seq data.

+Each method/metric follows the vignette or paper description.
 Based on our evaluation [paper](https://www.biorxiv.org/content/10.1101/2022.11.24.517880v1.full.pdf+html), we suggest data has at least 50 cells per cell type to obtain reliable estimation.

 ### Installation